aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 3. Click on *Manage NuGet Packages...*
 4. Click on the *Browse* tab and search for "Aspose.HTML-Cloud".
 5. Click on the Aspose.HTML-Cloud package, select the appropriate version in the right-tab and click *Install*.

+### Run tests and examples.

+To run tests, first modify the Settings\servercreds.json file setting up your AppSID & AppKey that you have obtained before (see Prerequisites).

+To run examples, modify the Aspose.HTML.Cloud.SDK.Examples\App.config file setting up AppSID, AppKey, and optionally DataPath.

 ### Sample usage